Juan Segundo (murderer): Arrest, conviction, and subsequent proceedings

 During the sentencing phase, prosecution witnesses included two victims associated with Segundo's previous assault convictions.
 Additionally, a 21-year-old woman testified that she had recently notified authorities that when she was four or five years old, Segundo repeatedly sexually abused her while he was dating her mother.
 Defense attorneys brought up Segundo's difficult childhood, his head injury, and his low IQ.
-Segundo was sentenced to death when the jury found no factors in his background that would make life imprisonment a more appropriate sentence.
+Segundo was condemned to death when the jury found no factors in his background that would make life imprisonment a more appropriate sentence.

 Segundo's final appeal to the U.S. Supreme Court was denied in February 2017.
 On May 16, 2018, during the press debrief following the execution of San Antonio murderer Juan Castillo, Texas Department of Criminal Justice spokesman Jeremy Desel announced that Segundo and another inmate from Fort Worth, Kwame Rockwell, had been given execution dates for October 2018.
 Segundo was scheduled to die by lethal injection on October 10, 2018, at the Huntsville Unit, but the execution was stayed by the Texas Court of Criminal Appeals on October 5, 2018, because of concerns about the methods used to detect intellectual disability in Texas.

-On May 25, 2022, Segundo's death sentence was commuted to life in prison since he is considered to be intellectually disabled under the most recent criteria from the American Psychiatric Association and the American Association on Intellectual and Developmental Disabilities.
+On May 25, 2022, Segundo's death sentence was changed to life imprisonment since he is considered to be intellectually disabled under the most recent criteria from the American Psychiatric Association and the American Association on Intellectual and Developmental Disabilities.
 He is eligible for parole in 2026 and is currently being held at the Coffield Unit in Tennessee Colony.